How web content filtering secures your network further

 How ANTlabs Security Module Works

-ANTlabs is launching the new Security Module for its S-series gateways soon to further secure users from sites known to drop malicious payloads and for IT administrators to prevent users from accessing restricted content quickly.
+ANTlabs launches new Security Module for its S-series gateways to further secure users from sites known to drop malicious payloads and for IT administrators to prevent users from accessing restricted content quickly.
 The Security Module protects users by giving operators the controls to block by category.
 It is based on DNS filtering—a type of content filtering using the DNS layer to filter based on IP addresses.

 The ANTlabs Security Module allows policies to apply to the entire venue.
 When users bring in multiple devices, the filtering will work across these devices.
 It filters websites into six major categories (Security, Adult-related, Bandwidth Hogs, Illegal Activity, Time Wasters, and General Sites) with more than 60 pre-defined subcategories and can inspect encrypted sites.
 The URLs categorized in the security module’s database are constantly updated, so service providers who subscribe to this feature will have peace of mind knowing they have protection from the latest threats.